Passwords are everywhere these days: email accounts,

 However, a six-character password consisting of numbers and lowercase letters has thirty-six options for each character (0 – 9 plus a – z).
 Now, rather than one million possible combinations, 2,176,782,336 possible combinations exist for a six-character password.
 Password managers take manual math out of the equation, so all you need to do is generate a unique password.

 Another way to create a strong password is to avoid commonly used dictionary words or repeated or sequential characters, such as “secret.”
-Likewise, some very long passwords appear in password dumps with remarkable frequency.
+Likewise, some very long passwords appear in

 One such password is “1qaz2wsx3edc4rfv5tgb6yhn7ujm8ik,9ol.0p;/,” which, despite being thirty-four characters in length, would be among the first couple of thousand attempts in a brute force attack (you will see why if you look at your keyboard).
 Lots of math can come into play, but longer and more unique characters generally create stronger passwords.